lifting-bits/remill/README.md

 This produces an assembly source code file used by the unit tests for marshaling the machine state to/from the `State` structure.

+## Third-Party Dependencies

+### Intel XED

+McSema2 depends on and redistributes [Intel XED](https://software.intel.com/en-us/articles/xed-x86-encoder-decoder-software-library), a high-quality and fast x86 instruction encoded and decoder.
+XED is licensed under the What If pre-release license.
+A copy of this license can be found [here](blob/xed/LICENSE.md).

+### LLVM

+McSema2 depends on the [LLVM Compiler Infrastructure](http://llvm.org).
+A copy of this license can be found [here](http://llvm.org/releases/3.8.0/LICENSE.TXT).